Kilkenny: Radio

-KCLR radio station serves Carlow and Kilkenny.
+KCLR radio station serves counties Carlow and Kilkenny.
 It is based at both the Broadcast Centre on the Carlow Road, Kilkenny and Exchequer House, Potato Market, Carlow.
 KCLR is available on 96FM and is an independent local radio station.
 As of 2009, KCLR had 60% weekly reach and 33% weekday share.
 KCLR 96FM began broadcasting in May 2004 replacing Radio Kilkenny.

 Radio Kilkenny, which began as a pirate station Kilkenny Community Radio, received a licensed to broadcast to Kilkenny city and county on 96.0 MHz,96.6 MHz and 106.3 MHz in 1988.
 Radio Kilkenny had 63% of the radio listeners in County Kilkenny and 16% in County Carlow but failed to secure a franchise in 2003 when the Broadcasting Commission of Ireland changed the station's franchise area to include Carlow.
 The station ceased broadcasting at 2:10 a.m. on 1 January 2004.

 Beat 102-103 is a regional youth radio station broadcasting across the South East of Ireland.
 It serves a population of about 450,000, and in August 2006 it had a 49% share of the southeast market.

 Print media

 Newspapers have been produced in Kilkenny for centuries.
 Longstanding examples include Finns Leinster Journal (later the Kilkenny Journal) from 1767 to 1965, the Kilkenny People from 1916 to 1992, and the Kilkenny Moderator from 1814 to 1916.
-Other papers included the Leinster Independent from 1872; the Kilkenny Chronicle from 1813; the Kilkenny Courier; Tipperary Examiner from 1858; the Kilkenny Express and the Wexford Express from 1875; The Post (a sister paper to Kilkenny People) from 1926; the Kilkenny Standard from 1979, the Kilkenny People in 1895, The Kilkenny Voice (2005-2008) and also the Kilkenny Advertiser.
+Other papers included the Leinster Independent from 1872; the Kilkenny Chronicle from 1813; the Kilkenny Courier; Tipperary Examiner from 1858; the Kilkenny Express and the Wexford Express from 1875; The Post (a sister paper to Kilkenny People) from 1926; the Kilkenny Standard from 1979, the Kilkenny People in 1895, The Kilkenny Voice (2005–2008) and also the Kilkenny Advertiser.

 Finn's Leinster Journal (1767–1801) was founded by Edmund Finn in 1767.
 It was published in Kilkenny but some content was relevant to Carlow.
 It was continued as Leinster Journal (1801–1830) and the Kilkenny Journal from 1832.

 The Moderator (1814–1822) changed its name to Kilkenny Moderator 1822–1919 and reverted to Moderator from 1920 to 1925.

 The modern Kilkenny People was first published in 1895.
 It is a weekly paper.
 According to the Audit Bureau of Circulations, the Kilkenny People had an average weekly circulation of 17,578 for the first six months of 2006.
 It is printed by the Kilkenny People Group at Purcellsinch and the group also publishes a number of other regional papers.